 ESTIMATED SCHEDULE OF PROCUREMENT ACTIVITIES

-Applications will be accepted until all funding is awarded, or until July 31, 2022, 4pm PT, whichever comes first.
+Applications will be accepted until all funding is awarded, or until 4 p.m. on July 31, 2022, PT, whichever comes first.

 Group 1: Emergency Repair Projects

 Projects which receive funding from OFM’s Emergency Repair program may submit a Phase I application at any time until funding is awarded or until July 31, 2022, 4pm PT.
 Commerce expects to review Phase I Emergency Repair applications in two business days.
 Projects which meet minimum criteria will be invited to submit a Phase II Application, which Commerce expects to review in 5 business days.
 Alternatively, applicants may elect to submit Phase I and Phase II applications simultaneously and complete Phase I and Phase II evaluation simultaneously.